Efficient Multi-Source Knowledge Transfer by Model Merging: In-depth robustness analyses

 To assess the data efficiency of our approach and its robustness in limited data scenarios, we investigate the performance of our method compared to aTLAS under varying levels of training data availability for the target task.
 For this experiment, we reduce the size of the target task's training dataset, creating subsets with 5\%, 10\%, 25\%, 50\%, 75\%, and 95\% of the original samples.
 The results, illustrated in Figure~\ref{fig:data_availability}, demonstrate that our method maintains a significant performance advantage over aTLAS across the broad majority of data availability levels.

-\subsubsection{Robustness against altered source parameters}
+\subsection{Robustness Against Altered Source Parameters}

-For a detailed analysis of the framework's robustness, we refer to Table~\ref{tbl:robustness_comparison_adjusted}, which provides a comprehensive performance breakdown under two challenging scenarios: contamination by a single noisy source vector and aggregation of heavily pruned (95\%) source vectors.
+For a detailed analysis of the framework's robustness, we refer to Table~\ref{tbl:robustness_comparison_adjusted} and Figure~\ref{fig:corruption_robustness}, which provides a comprehensive performance breakdown under two challenging scenarios: contamination by a single noisy source vector and aggregation of heavily pruned (95\%) source vectors.

-\section{Component Selection}
+\section{Component selection}

-To study our hypothesis that the most useful transferable knowledge is encapsulated within the principal singular components, we conducted a comprehensive ablation study.
 We evaluated the impact of different component selection and aggregation strategies on final model performance.
-The goal was to ensure that our default approach, aggregating components with the highest singular values, is effective and superior to other plausible alternatives, especially with the highest number of source task vectors.
+The goal was to ensure that our default approach, aggregating components with the highest singular values, is competitive with other plausible alternatives, especially with the highest number of source task vectors.
 We compared the following seven strategies:

-\begin{itemize} \item \textbf{Top Components (our default):} As described in the main methodology, we perform a global ranking of all singular components from all source tasks and select the top-K based on their singular values $(\sigma_k)$ to form the merged matrix $\Delta_m = \sum_{k=1}^{K} u_k \sigma_k v_k^{\top}$.
+\begin{itemize} \item \textbf{Top Components (our default):} As described in the main paper, we perform a global ranking of all singular components from all source tasks and select the top-K based on their singular values $(\sigma_k)$ to form the merged matrix $\Delta_m = \sum_{k=1}^{K} u_k \sigma_k v_k^{\top}$.

 \item \textbf{Bottom Components:} A control strategy where we select the K components with the lowest singular values from the global ranking.

 \item \textbf{Arbitrary Components:} A second control strategy where K components are arbitrarily selected from the global pool.